HungLTL/SMB3/README.md

 - Added grid class, used to determine which objects in a scene gets to be updated
 - Removed bool active attribute in most classes that was used to determined whether to render them or not; replaced with a function that directly erases an object from the objects vector

+UPDATE v1.2.2
+- Camera now has basic Y-axis tracking
+- Completing World 1-1 will retain the previous form on the overworld map and will also set Mario's icon over the World 1-1 square

 Controls:

 AD: move left/right